-The circumstances around every crime are unique, so the way we investigate each one can vary.
-However, every investigation will start with the same basic steps to make sure we gather all the relevant information and keep you informed.
+The circumstances around every crime are unique, so the way we investigate each one can vary, but we treat reports of crime seriously and investigate each with impartiality.
+Every investigation will start with the same basic steps to make sure we gather all the relevant information and keep you informed.

 Find out below what happens after you report a crime, when you can expect a crime reference number and how often we’ll contact you.

 First, we’ll make sure that we’re the correct police force to investigate the crime you've reported.
 For example, if it took place in a train station, this would be a matter for British Transport Police (BTP).
 In this case, we'd send them your report and they'd continue the investigation.

 Once we’ve established we’re the correct police force, we’ll issue you with a crime reference number.
 How quickly we can do this depends on the complexity of the incident and number of other authorities involved.

 We’ll then carry out an ‘investigative assessment’.
 This is where we review all of the information we've gathered and decide whether to investigate your report further.

 We base our decision on four key factors:

 - vulnerability of the victim

 Next, we'll conduct an initial investigation.
 This could involve: